cloudfoundry/docs-cloudfoundry-concepts/architecture/router.html.md

 The router routes traffic coming into Cloud Foundry to the appropriate component: usually, [Cloud Controller](./cloud-controller.html) or a running application on a [DEA](./execution-agent.html) node.
 The router is implemented in Go.
 Implementing a custom router in Go gives the router full control over every connection, which makes it easier to support WebSockets and other types of traffic (for example, via HTTP CONNECT).
 A single process contains all routing logic, removing unnecessary latency.

-## Getting started
+# Getting started

-Refer to the following instructions for help getting started with gorouter in a standalone environment.
+Refer to the following instructions for help getting started with the gorouter in a standalone environment.

-### Setup
+## Setup

 <pre class="terminal">
 $ git clone https://github.com/cloudfoundry/gorouter.git